CAST: Achieving Stable LLM-based Text Analysis for Data Analytics: Evaluation Metrics and their Validation

 \paragraph{Human validation and choosing $\alpha$.} To validate CAST-S and select $\alpha$, three native English speakers annotated the stability of 60 summary pairs.
 We compute the Pearson correlation between metric scores and aggregated human ratings.
 As reported in Table~\ref{tab:pearson_comparison_ablation}, $\alpha=0.9$ achieves the strongest alignment, which we denote as \textbf{CAST-S (90/10)}.

-\paragraph{Notes on judge robustness.} LLM-as-a-judge can exhibit known biases such as positional and verbosity bias \cite{yeJusticePrejudiceQuantifying2024}.
-CAST-S mitigates these issues by (i) relying on pairwise matching rather than absolute grading, (ii) using two independent judges and averaging, and (iii) explicitly incorporating an ordering component that is computed algorithmically.
+\paragraph{Notes on ordering rules and judge robustness.} A natural concern is whether ordering constraints hard-coded in the CAST prompt (e.g., descending topic weight, alphabetical tie-breaking) create a circularity that inflates CAST-S scores.
+We argue that these rules reflect a \emph{functional requirement} of the TADA domain rather than a metric artifact: in tabular analytics, when a dashboard refreshes and summary bullets appear in a different order, users perceive this as system instability.
+Therefore, measuring and imposing order consistency via Kendall's $\tau$ is integral to the task definition.
+Furthermore, CAST-S does not simply reward formatting compliance; its semantic component ($S_{sem}$) accounts for the majority of the score ($\alpha=0.9$), ensuring that content agreement dominates.
+Regarding LLM-as-a-judge biases such as positional and verbosity bias \cite{yeJusticePrejudiceQuantifying2024}, CAST-S mitigates these by (i) relying on pairwise matching rather than absolute grading, (ii) using two independent judges and averaging, and (iii) incorporating an ordering component computed algorithmically rather than by the judge.